skandog/skandog/README.md

 - 🧑 My name is Alexander but everyone calls me Skandy, a nickname my Dad gave me.
 - 👨‍💻 Working full time as an application developer, primarily using JavaScript/TypeScript (React, Angular, Sails.js), Python and Linux.
-- 📚 In my spare time I am learning React Native, and building a restaurant finding app called [EatNow](https://github.com/skandog/EatNow)
+- 📚 In my spare time I am learning Java.
-- ⏲ I recently built a productivity mobile app in React Native called [PomFocus](https://github.com/skandog/PomFocus).
-- 📜 I studied full-stack development at the School of Code!
+- 📜 I studied full-stack development at the School of Code.
-- 👨‍🎓 I first started coding in university, used R and Matlab to develop iterative solutions in computational mathematics.
+- 👨‍🎓 I first started coding in university and used R and Matlab to develop iterative solutions in computational mathematics.
 - 📊 I have deployed data science applications, developed in Python, which provided an analysis of the NYC rental market.
-- 🎒 I have built and deployed a full stack application with Team.js called Backpack.
 - 🔍 I have built and deployed a full-stack application with JCS called [Foodbank Finder](https://your-local-foodbank.netlify.app/).
-- 🌱 Last year I spent time learning more about python, exploring the Twitter API and Django framework.
-- 🌱 I am constantly improving at TDD, working with jest and cypress.
-- 🌱 On the side I expand my PHP knowledge.
-Recently built a [Twitter application](https://twitter.com/FanclubMitro) automated with [YAML workflows](https://github.com/skandog/FanclubMitro).
 - 💬 Chat to me about cooking, music, football.

 ![codewars](https://www.codewars.com/users/skandog/badges/large)